 I’ve been working as a WordPress designer and developer for a few years now.
 It’s not the easiest language to work with, true.
 But it’s a lot of fun to work with all the different types of clients and businesses.

 Moreover, the demand for WordPress-based websites is crazy high right now.
 Just a few months into freelancing, I had to start turning down projects.
-I mean, for someone who’s self-taught, it’s pretty great to choose who I want to work with, right?
+For someone who is entirely self-taught, it’s pretty great to choose who I want to work with, right?

 If you want to become a PHP developer, the first thing you should figure out is this: Do you want to get a full-time job or become self-employed?